 |---|---|---|

 Specificity | Lists multiple specific concrete actions: 'supporting multiple art styles and tones', 'creates original educational comics', 'detailed panel layouts', and 'sequential image generation'.
-These are concrete, actionable capabilities. | 3 / 3 |
+These are concrete, specific capabilities. | 3 / 3 |

-Completeness | Clearly answers both 'what' (creates educational comics with detailed panel layouts and sequential image generation) and 'when' (explicit 'Use when' clause with specific trigger phrases). | 3 / 3 |
+Completeness | Clearly answers both 'what' (creates educational comics with detailed panel layouts and sequential image generation, supporting multiple art styles) and 'when' (explicit 'Use when' clause with specific trigger phrases). | 3 / 3 |

 Trigger Term Quality | Includes excellent natural trigger terms in multiple languages: '知识漫画', '教育漫画', 'biography comic', 'tutorial comic', 'Logicomix-style comic'.
-These are terms users would naturally say when requesting this type of content. | 3 / 3 |
+These cover both Chinese and English user queries and represent terms users would naturally say. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive niche combining educational content with comic creation, specific art styles, and panel layouts.
-The bilingual trigger terms and specific comic types like 'Logicomix-style' make it very unlikely to conflict with other skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive niche combining educational content with comic creation.
+The specific trigger terms like '知识漫画', 'Logicomix-style comic', and 'tutorial comic' are unlikely to conflict with generic image generation or general education skills. | 3 / 3 |

 Total | 12 / 12 Passed |